komaldm/stereo-visual-odometry-tumvi/README.md

 ---

-## **Monocular to Stereo Connection**
+## **Monocular to Stereo Connection in Pipeline II**

 The stereo pipeline builds directly on the monocular VO structure.
-Both pipelines use ORB features, descriptor matching, RANSAC pose estimation, pose refinement, validation checks, visualization, and trajectory evaluation.
+Both mono and stereo use ORB features, descriptor matching, RANSAC pose estimation, pose refinement, validation checks, visualization, and trajectory evaluation.

 The main difference is depth source: